-- Speech or words that are negative or contrary to Christian standards. - Displaying pictures, symbols, or emblems on one's clothing, lockers, or personal property that call attention to groups or movements that are contrary to Christian standards. - Demonstrating romantic affection such as kissing, hugging, or holding hands. - Bringing or possessing fireworks, firecrackers, matches, or other flammable materials. - Bringing pocketknives or any weapons (real or simulated) to school. - Chewing gum or eating sunflower seeds during school hours. - Bringing or consuming energy drinks before school, during school, or at school sponsored events - Using personal music players on campus. - Bringing skateboards to school. - Tampering with lockers. - Tampering with or taking items that belong to another student. - Littering, defacing, or abusing school property. - Entering faculty areas or restrooms except with specific permission.
+- Speech or words that are negative or contrary to Christian standards. - Displaying pictures, symbols, or emblems on one's clothing, lockers, or personal property that call attention to groups or movements that are contrary to Christian standards.

-- Bringing any type of games to school.
-This includes card games or hobby pieces to play, sell, or trade. - Bringing or using aerosol cans. - Harassing or abusing anyone verbally or physically. - Threatening harm to others. - Talking disrespectfully to or about another person. - Treating another person disrespectfully. - Being in the parking lot except to be picked up or dropped off. - Social dancing at any school sponsored activity.
+- Demonstrating romantic affection such as kissing, hugging, or holding hands. - Bringing or possessing fireworks, firecrackers, matches, or other flammable materials. - Bringing pocketknives or any weapons (real or simulated) to school. - Chewing gum or eating sunflower seeds during school hours. - Bringing or consuming energy drinks before school, during school, or at school sponsored events. - Listening to personal music on campus. - Bringing skateboards to school. - Tampering with lockers. - Tampering with or taking items that belong to another student. - Littering, defacing, or abusing school property. - Entering faculty areas or restrooms except with specific permission. - Bringing or using aerosol cans. - Harassing or abusing anyone verbally, physically, or digitally. - Threatening harm to others. - Talking disrespectfully to or about another person. - Treating another person disrespectfully. - Being in the parking lot except to be picked up or dropped off.